 Not Time To 'See The Winter Wonderland': N.C.
 Governor Says To Stay Off Roads

-Up to a foot of snow — and possibly more — is expected to fall on Sunday night across the southern Appalachians and nearby foothills in western North Carolina and southwestern Virginia.
+Up to a foot of snow — and possibly more — is expected to fall through Sunday night across the southern Appalachians and nearby foothills in North Carolina and Virginia.

-"Some places might get what the equivalent of a year of snowfall is for that area," David Roth, a forecaster Weather Prediction Center, told NPR.
+"Some places might get what the equivalent of a year of snowfall is for that area," David Roth, a forecaster with the Weather Prediction Center, told NPR.
 "I would think this will end up being a historic storm for southwest Virginia and western North Carolina."

 The National Weather Service has issued winter storm warnings for areas from northeast Georgia to southern Virginia.
 A mix of wet snow, sleet and rain are predicted to hit southern Virginia and the coastal plain of the Carolinas, which is still recovering from Hurricane Florence.